dorayx/object-property-names/README.md

 })
 ```

-If an array applies to any of the rules and any one of the array elements (strings, regexp ...) can be evaluated truthy then the rule will be applied.
+If an array is provided, only when any of the array elements (strings, regexps ...) can be evaluated truthy will the rule apply.

 ```
 getPropertyNamesByRules(t4, {